B-UMMI/chewBBACA_tutorial/README.md

 chewBBACA.py AlleleCall -i complete_genomes/ -g tutorial_schema/schema_seed -o results32_wgMLST --cpu 6
 ```

 The allele call used the default BSR threshold of 0.6 (more information on the threshold [here](https://github.com/B-UMMI/chewBBACA/wiki/2.-Allele-Calling)) and took approximately 17 minutes to complete (an average of 32 seconds per genome).
-The allele call identified 14,720 novel alleles and added those alleles to the schema, increasing the allele number from 3,128 to 17,848.
+The allele call identified 14,720 novel alleles and added those alleles to the schema, increasing the number of alleles in the schema from 3,128 to 17,848.

 ## Paralog detection